primriq/BigDataEngineering/HDFS_Practical_Assignment_1.md

 4. Optionally, add or delete a file to see how reported statistics change.

 **Expected Outcome**
-Students learn to read and interpret HDFS diagnostic outputs and connect them to real-world cluster behavior.
+Learn to read and interpret HDFS diagnostic outputs and connect them to real-world cluster behavior.

 **Deliverable**
 Screenshot of the HDFS cluster report and a short explanation of at least three key metrics observed.